andreamiranda26/ABM-Course/README.md

 ## Complex Model

-- ## Using modeling to compare population monitoring through camera trapping
+- ## Using modeling to simulate population counts using camera trapping

 **Andrea Miranda and Dr. Janna Willoughby**